How to Implement Data-Driven Marketing into Your eCommerce Business

 This could be a calculator, a survey or a quiz – these are all very popular with users.
 The user attempts the quiz/calculator, instead of consuming passive content.
 In fact, leads are far more likely to divulge information while using interactive content.
 Talking statistics, 81% marketers believe interactive content grabs the attention of website visitors, making it a powerful marketing technique.

-For instance, Outgrow Ecommerce has a feature which allows you to create questions and recommend products based on consumer responses.
+For instance, Outgrow Ecommerce has a feature that allows you to create questions and recommend products based on consumer responses.
 At the end of your questions, it automatically takes them to the product you linked with specific responses.
 For instance, have a look at this Ecommerce quiz template created by Outgrow.
 The user selects an option of his choice and the result page displays the makeup set best suited for his/her face.

 This is a good way to introduce something fresh and new as well as handling the promotion of new and old products in a novel way.
 Because the products are based on their answers, customers find the perfect fit through the power of personalization.

 Analyze and Optimize